ChaYan18/ComputerVision/README.md

                     The result will we all the photos of the user will be extracted from the random pcture folder and transfer to new folder named after the user.

+  HSVcolor tracker-----
+                    For maping the hsv values from a photo.
+Made for color detection application.